apache/arrow/docs/source/developers/java/building.rst

 Maven
 ~~~~~

-- To build only the JNI C Data Interface library (MacOS / Linux):
+- To build only the JNI C Data Interface library (macOS / Linux):

   .. code-block:: text